smousavi05/Seismic-MetaData-Downloader/README.md

 # seismic metadata preparation
-(with application to North California Earthquake Data Center)
+(applied to North California Earthquake Data)

 This routin includes three main classed for downloading event and phase arrival metadata, station informationm, and reformating and building SQL database.
 This database can be used to extract metadata associated with waveforms.